Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Muller's ratchet as a Moran process with mutation and selection

 \subsection{The subcritical regime of the tournament ratchet}

 ~\\We now report briefly on the main results of the recent paper \cite{GSW23}.
 The parameters of the tournament ratchet will be denoted by $(m,s)$ and its mutation-selection ratio by $\rho := \frac ms.$ In \cite{GSW23}, as $N\to \infty$, the mutation-selection ratio $\rho= \frac ms$ is kept constant and smaller than $1$, and it is assumed that $m\to 0$ and $mN \to \infty$.
 (For technical reasons, $mN$ is assumed to be of larger order of $\log \log N$, which keeps the regime slightly away from that of weak mutation, in which $mN$ would be of order one as $N\to \infty$.)
 We will refer to this regime as the {\it subcritical regime} of the tournament ratchet.
-The main results of \cite{GSW23} are \begin{thm} In the subcritical regime the click rate of the tournament ratchet on the \mbox{$\frac 1m$-timescale} is, as $N\to \infty$, logarithmically equivalent to
+Informally stated, the main results of \cite{GSW23} are